edwardsmoses/edwardsmoses.com/_data/blog/2022-04-24-my-personal-git-alias-es-i-use-for-faster-git-workflow.md

 Git aliases are stored in the user's configuration in the `~/.gitconfig` file.
 To add the alias, open the file and add/edit the `[alias]`  section.

-Here are the aliases I use personally:
+### Here is the list of all aliases I use day-to-day:
 ```
 [alias]
     s = status